-These events jolted Jeffrey out of his shyness and motivated him to form a student campaign group at his high school in Vancouver, Canada in order to assist the Haida Nation in their struggle.
+Immediately upon returning to school, Jeffrey formed a student campaign group at his high school in Vancouver in order to help secure the protection of Gwaii Haanas.
 The group was called Teenagers’ Response to Endangered Ecosystems (TREE Club).
 Their first action was to contact politicians directly by writing to every Member of Parliament in Canada and all the Members of the Legislative Assembly of British Columbia (over 400 hand-written letters) — citing their personal experience of Gwaii Haanas and imploring the politicians to prevent its destruction.
 Next they created an elaborate musical slide show called WildVision about their Gwaii Haanas experience.
 Not an ordinary slide show, WildVision was billed as "a sight and sound extravaganza" and involved six projectors and three screens, with actors and musicians on stage interacting with the images.
 Word of mouth spread and WildVision toured to packed theatres, raising awareness and funds for the cause.

 He then organized his friends to go door-to-door in neighbourhoods across Vancouver in order to engage citizens in conversations about the value of Gwaii Haanas and, most importantly, how to influence politicians to protect it.
 Over 5,000 households were reached by these teenagers!
-Later he met with the Premier of British Columbia, the Minister of Environment, and the Leader of the Official Opposition in Canada's House of Commons.
+Later, he met with the Premier of British Columbia, both the BC and Federal Ministers of Environment, and the Leader of the Official Opposition in Canada's House of Commons.
 He also testified along with one of his friends at a high profile government commission set up to find solutions to the conflict in Gwaii Haanas and other contentious wilderness areas.
 During this time, he contacted his hero Dr. David Suzuki to involve him in the TREE Club's efforts.
-Dr. Suzuki is a scientist, author, and TV host who — in addition to being one of the most esteemed and well-known citizens of Canada — is one of the utmost regarded environmentalists globally.
+Dr. Suzuki is a scientist, author, and TV host, and one of the most esteemed and well-known environmentalists globally.
 Together with humanitarian and conservationist Dr. Tara Cullis (Suzuki's wife) they collaborated on numerous campaign activities for Gwaii Haanas and other threatened places.

 None of this history of the Haida and other indigenous peoples had been taught to Jeffrey during his entire time in the Canadian school system, nor was it a subject that was discussed in the news media or explored in popular culture (films, TV shows, etc).
-He only learned of it by asking his Haida mentors many questions, and by taking a lot of time to just listen and process the profound truth they were speaking.
-The lessons he gained from them about indigenous societies, human rights, and colonialism completely transformed his view of the world and inspired a life-long passion to work with indigenous peoples around the world.
+He only learned of it by asking his Haida friends many questions, and by taking the time to just listen and process the profound truth they were speaking.

-A highlight of the TREE Club's three-year lifespan happened when he spearheaded a large public demonstration in downtown Vancouver in support of the Haida Nation's campaign to protect their rainforests and society.
-He recruited several high profile people (including David Suzuki and legendary artists Bill Reid and Robert Davidson) to speak at the rally, contacted media outlets, and organized brigades to make colourful signs.
+The TREE Club was but a small part of this grassroots movement that stretched right across Canada.
+A highlight of the TREE Club's three-year lifespan happened when Jeffrey spearheaded a large public demonstration in downtown Vancouver.
+He recruited several high profile people (including David Suzuki and esteemed artists Bill Reid and Robert Davidson) to speak at the rally, contacted media outlets, and organized brigades to make colourful signs.
 The rally attracted a large crowd and was a top story in the news media.
-Shortly thereafter, the Haida Nation invited Jeffrey and his friends to travel to the archipelago to witness the Haidas' peacefully blockade the clear-cut logging operation — an experience that was at once humbling and electrifying.
-Months later, the Haida Nation’s authority was recognized to the point that industrial logging was permanently halted.
-It was a victory for the ages that galvanized the renaissance of the Haida Nation.
+Shortly thereafter, the Haida Nation invited Jeffrey and his TREE Club cohort to travel to the archipelago to witness the Haidas' peacefully blockade the clear-cut logging operation — an experience that was at once humbling and electrifying.
+Four months later, the federal and provincial governments bowed to public pressure and announced a permanent halt to industrial logging in Gwaii Haanas while generously compensating the timber companies and their workers.
+Jeffrey had the privilege of informing David Suzuki of the news, who wept with joy upon hearing it.
+It was a victory for the ages that galvanized the renaissance of the Haida Nation while securing one of Canada’s most important ecological treasures.
 While Jeffrey’s role in this magnificent outcome was very modest, he still felt a tremendous sense of empowerment from the experience.
 He believed that even the biggest dreams could come true.

-Canada and the Haida Nation are still in conflict regarding the ownership and sovereignty of Haida Gwaii.
+Canada and the Haida Nation remain in conflict regarding the ownership and sovereignty of Haida Gwaii.
 Canada does not accept Haida sovereignty and ownership of the archipelago nor does the Haida Nation recognize Canada's claim to Haida Gwaii or the authority of Canadian law there.
 Nevertheless, both nations have agreed to co-operate in managing Gwaii Haanas as a terrestrial and marine protected area.
 The Haida Nation, through its laws, has enacted Haida Heritage Site conservation status for Gwaii Haanas, while Canada, through its laws, has designated the region a National Park Reserve and a National Marine Conservation Area.
-In effect, there are two separate nations with independent conservation designations that cover the same place.
-Gwaii Haanas now ranks as one of the world's best managed protected areas and greatest ecotourism experiences.
+In effect, there are two separate national governments with independent conservation designations that cover the same place.
+They cooperate in managing Gwaii Haanas through a unique instrument called the Archipelago Management Board, which has equal representation of both parties and operates on consensus decision making.
+Gwaii Haanas now ranks as one of the world's best managed protected areas and greatest travel experiences.
 Each year, visitors from around the world journey to its distant shores to experience its superlative splendours.
+Eco-tourism has become a major part of Haida Gwaii’s economy.

 Since the achievement in Gwaii Haanas, the Haida Nation have successfully negotiated the protection of many other primary forests on Haida Gwaii.
-Today more than 50% of the landbase is officially protected from industrial development — placing Haida Gwaii tied for first place with Venezuela, Slovenia, and Monoco on the global list of countries ranked based on the percentage of their landbase set aside for nature conservation (just 14.8% of the world's land surface enjoys protected area status).
+Today more than 50% of the land base is officially protected from industrial development — placing Haida Gwaii equal to the top countries on the global list ranked based on the percentage of their lands set aside for nature conservation (just 14.8% of the world's land surface enjoys protected area status).

-However, the work to protect Haida Gwaii's forests is far from over.
-Outside of the protected areas, destructive clear-cut logging still occurs on Haida Gwaii, and at a breakneck speed that is removing the remaining ancient forests with a gold rush mentality.
+The work to protect Haida Gwaii's forests is not finished.
+Outside of the protected areas, destructive clear-cut logging still occurs on Haida Gwaii at a breakneck speed that is removing the remaining ancient forests with a gold rush mentality.
 Every week, scores of logs are shipped offshore to distant mills; there is virtually no manufacturing of wood products on Haida Gwaii.
-Meanwhile, unemployment and poverty remain high in some communities.
-In 2017, a grassroots movement was forming on Haida Gwaii to change these logging practices — proving once again that community education, empowerment, and mobilization are the best ways forward for protecting the planet.
+There is no publicly-accessible information on how many ancient trees still stand in the last places slated for logging.
+Whether or not there will be any remaining monumental cedar trees available to future generations of Haida carvers is an unanswered question.
+Furthermore, there is not a sufficient plan to save the Northern Goshawk, which depends on ancient forests for its survival and has been reduced to only 50 individuals.
+A grassroots movement is forming to once again unite the Haida Nation and residents of Haida Gwaii to reform these logging practices.

 To be continued...